 Thick Hair and a Full Face? – Wear Long Hair

-If you have thick hair with a natural looking color, and you are not too thin in the face, then you can wear your hair pretty long.
+If you have thick hair with a natural-looking color and are not too thin on the face, you can wear your hair pretty long.
 How long?
-The best hairstyles for women over 40 with long hair are ones that fall no further than mid-back, or your hair will look unkempt. (but I think this is true no matter what your age.)
+The best hairstyles for women over 40 with long hair fall no further than mid-back, or your hair will look unkempt. (but I think this is true no matter what your age.)

-The reason I think you need a little fullness to your face to pull off this look successfully is because long hair will draw the eye down, making your face look longer and thinner.
+I think you need a little fullness to your face to pull off this look successfully because long hair will draw the eye down, making your face look longer and thinner.

-Although you might think that looking thinner is more desirable, as we age it isn’t.
-A long and thin, aging face will just look tired and haggard, and length will also draw attention to fine lines and wrinkles.
+Although you might think that looking thinner is more desirable, as we age, it isn’t.
+A long, narrow, aging face will look tired and worn, and length will also draw attention to fine lines and wrinkles.

 Thin Face? – Keep Hair Short or Shoulder Length

-My advice to women over 40 with long hair, be it thick or thin, and who have a thin face is to:
+My advice to women over 40 with long hair, be it thick or thin, and who have a narrow face is to:

 a) Switch to short hair or